 0/10 Ranking: 8.5 to 9/10

-Description: Doesn’t make them in house, but had a great flavor and blend of meat to fat ratio.
-Splits them for a quick turn on the grill and the casings had a nice snap to it, with a dash of heat to each bite.
+Description: They don’t make them in-house, but they had a great flavor and blend of meat to fat ratio.
+Splits them for a quick turn on the grill, and the casings had a nice snap to them, with a dash of heat to each bite.
 Best thing they had and would get again

 Sauces – Original